lwiedenhoeft/helloworld-java/README.md

 # helloworld-java
-Very simple hello world python Flask application.
+Very simple hello world java application with spring-boot.

 ## What you'll need
 - JDK 1.7 or later